Just $25 per year!

 There will be no proxy voting by Members permitted for any purpose in conducting the business of this Organization.

 There shall be an annual Membership Fee of $25.00 per Member.
-This amount may be adjusted by a two-thirds vote of Board of Directors.
+This amount may be adjusted by a two-thirds vote of the Board of Directors.

 The business affairs of the Organization shall be managed and directed by its Board of Directors.